-Carlo Chatrian is the Artistic Director of the Berlin International Film Festival.
+Carlo Chatrian has been Artistic Director of the Berlin International Film Festival since June 2019.

 Born in 1971, Chatrian studied literature and philosophy and also holds a degree in film studies, with a thesis on the films of Jacques Rivette.
 While at university, he started attending film festivals as a natural counterpoint to his studies, and soon after began programming for the Alba Film Festival, followed by the Festival dei Popoli and Visions du Réel.